bruxy70/Garbage-Collection/README.md

 4. Restart Home Assistant.

 ## Configuration
-__Based on the [Home Assistant design guideline](https://www.home-assistant.io/blog/2020/04/14/the-future-of-yaml/#the-future-of-yaml), the YAML configuratio option is obsolete and will be removed in the future.__

-There are 2 ways to configure the integration:
-1. Using *Config Flow*: in `Configuration`/`Devices & Services` click on the `+ ADD INTEGRATION` button, select `Garbage Collection` and configure the sensor (prefered).
+Go to `Configuration`/`Devices & Services`, click on the `+ ADD INTEGRATION` button, select `Garbage Collection` and configure the sensor (prefered).
 If you configure Garbage Collection using Config Flow, you can change the entity_name, name and change the sensor parameters from the Integrations configuration.
 The changes are instant and do not require HA restart.<br />If you would like to add more than 1 collection schedule, click on the `+ ADD INTEGRATION` button again and add another `Garbage Collection` integration instance.

-2. Using *YAML* (deprecated): add `garbage_collection` integration in your `configuration.yaml` and add individual sensors.
+The configuration via `configuration.yaml` has been deprecated.
+If you have previously configured the integration there, it will be imported to ConfigFlow and you shoudl remove it.

 ### CONFIGURATION PARAMETERS
 #### SENSOR PARAMETERS